History of theatre: High and late medieval theatre, 1050–1500

 Morality plays emerged as a distinct dramatic form around 1400 and flourished until 1550.
-The most interesting morality play is The Castle of Perseverance which depicts mankind's progress from birth to death.
+A morality play is The Castle of Perseverance which depicts mankind's progress from birth to death.
 However, the most famous morality play and perhaps best known medieval drama is Everyman.
 Everyman receives Death's summons, struggles to escape and finally resigns himself to necessity.
 Along the way, he is deserted by Kindred, Goods, and Fellowship – only Good Deeds goes with him to the grave.

 There were also a number of secular performances staged in the Middle Ages, the earliest of which is The Play of the Greenwood by Adam de la Halle in 1276.
 It contains satirical scenes and folk material such as faeries and other supernatural occurrences.
 Farces also rose dramatically in popularity after the 13th century.
 The majority of these plays come from France and Germany and are similar in tone and form, emphasizing sex and bodily excretions.
 The best known playwright of farces is Hans Sachs (1494–1576) who wrote 198 dramatic works.
 In England, The Second Shepherds' Play of the Wakefield Cycle is the best known early farce.
 However, farce did not appear independently in England until the 16th century with the work of John Heywood (1497–1580).

 A significant forerunner of the development of Elizabethan drama was the Chambers of Rhetoric in the Low Countries.
 These societies were concerned with poetry, music and drama and held contests to see which society could compose the best drama in relation to a question posed.

 At the end of the Late Middle Ages, professional actors began to appear in England and Europe.
 Richard III and Henry VII both maintained small companies of professional actors.
 Their plays were performed in the Great Hall of a nobleman's residence, often with a raised platform at one end for the audience and a "screen" at the other for the actors.
 Also important were Mummers' plays, performed during the Christmas season, and court masques.
 These masques were especially popular during the reign of Henry VIII who had a House of Revels built and an Office of Revels established in 1545.

 The end of medieval drama came about due to a number of factors, including the weakening power of the Catholic Church, the Protestant Reformation and the banning of religious plays in many countries.
 Elizabeth I forbid all religious plays in 1558 and the great cycle plays had been silenced by the 1580s.
 Similarly, religious plays were banned in the Netherlands in 1539, the Papal States in 1547 and in Paris in 1548.
 The abandonment of these plays destroyed the international theatre that had thereto existed and forced each country to develop its own form of drama.
 It also allowed dramatists to turn to secular subjects and the reviving interest in Greek and Roman theatre provided them with the perfect opportunity.